 Here begins our film-noir-diver who, with a quiet tempo and a confident dark tone, guides us forward.
 Rick Deckard’s police work is done methodically.
 He is numb, just like the world he lives in.
 The plot is complicated when he encounters Rachael, a unique replicant, played by Sean Young, who does not know what she is herself.

 But what makes “Blade Runner” so incredibly good?

 Everywhere around Deckard is the fantastic future world that will be Los Angeles in 2019.
 This perhaps makes it even more interesting as we have already passed 2019, but when the movie was made, it felt like a long time in the future.
 The scenery and props in Blade Runner are as inventive as it is sometimes clumsy.
 And it works.
-In a dark future where living plants and real animals are so rare that they are replaced with fake ones, we also buy other tokens.

 The photo is dark, flashing, and magical.
 Smoke, fog, sweat, and water.
 No element is forgotten in Blade Runner, but everyone plays their part in the big raw puzzle.
 Add to that the Greek composer Vangeli’s electronic and mesmerizing music, and one of the most beautiful worlds of film history is created.

 The plot is actually quite simple and reminds more of crime movies than science fiction.
 On that basis, director Ridley Scott then shifts the focus away from the main conflict and asks deeper questions about existence, humanity, and survival instincts.
 What does it mean to be human and what is really human?